2019 Tournament and Stan-X Results, Player Statistics and Indexes, and Year-End Report

 Tournament Chairman (Kirk Butler, Tuesday and Glenn Haynie, Thursday)

 The Tournament Chairman is responsible for assuring that a yearly tournament schedule is in place by the beginning of the year with a first tee time and reservations for up to 7 groups.
-The schedules shall be posted on the website.
-Glenn has assumed the responsibility of doing both the Tuesday and Thursday schedules.
+The schedule shall be posted on the website.
 Additionally, the Chairman shall keep in touch with the golf course management to see if rescheduling is necessary as course maintenance schedules become available.
 For each tournament he will establish a start sheet with player groups and starting times, the mode of play, tees to be played, any special rules such as “lift, clean and place”, and holes for closest-to-pin prizes.
 The start sheets shall be emailed to the course contact, posted on the website, and an Excel version provided to the person doing the results.
 Upon completion of the tournament, each group is responsible for texting or emailing a photo of their group’s scorecard to the Results Chairman.
 If a Tournament Chairman is unable to perform his duties on a given day, he assigns an alternate Chairman.
-There is generally a separate Tournament
+There is generally a separate Tournament Chairman for Tuesday and Thursday tournaments.

 Handicap Chairman (Fritz Kuck)